 According to their terms of service, FTX is available to all countries (but not limiting the foregoing) except for ‘Cuba, Crimea and Sevastopol, Germany, Iran, North Korea, Pakistan, Sudan, Syria, Vietnam‘ or any other countries which are deemed restricted territories by the US or UK.

 Using this information, we can assume that the following countries are accepted by FTX.com, although you must check with your local laws and the FTX terms first:

 - South Africa

-Exchange tokens are a common thing, they give people a way to profit from an exchange’s performance and often serve several ulitily cases such as giving you fee discounts etc. FTX’s token is called FTT and it is traded on multiple exchanges including Binance.
-If you would like to learn more about the FTX token, we’ve put together a full guide on it for you here.
+Exchange tokens are a common thing, they give people a way to profit from an exchange’s performance and often serve several utility cases such as giving you fee discounts etc.

 FTX x Binance

 In late 2019, FTX partnered with Binance, one of the world’s leading cryptocurrency exchanges in a strategic move to increase the popularity and trust of the FTX exchange.